robinned/squirrel_dataset/README.md

 before "good file organization" was a part of my skillset).
 All images are hand-labeled, and only pictures of live, brown squirrels are included.
 I'm not sure the exact species, but these are squirrels that are typically found in the San Francisco bay area.

+# Image Sources
+Some of the images are taken by me (robinned).
+Many of the images are sourced from Google's Open Images dataset.
+To ensure labeling consistancy, many of the images from that dataset were relabled.